alpe88/frontend-nanodegree-mobile-portfolio/README.md

 1. Download repo from https://github.com/alpe88/frontend-nanodegree-mobile-portfolio
 2. Start your local server pointed at the dist/views folder
 3. Navigate to pizza.html file via the server

+##Changes made:
+	Index:
+		-minified assets
+		-applied core styles as inline
+		-deferred css calls per Google PageSpeed suggestion -deferred js calls where appropriate
+		-applied loading of WebFonts per Google PageSpeed suggestion

+	Pizza:
+		-replaced any querySelector and querySelectorAll calls with getElementById or getElementsByClassName -moved variable declarations outside of loops where appropriate - i.e.: background pizza generation logic -moved all of pizza html creation logic to WebWorker -using animation frames to update positions